Does this test have other names?

 What might affect my test results?

-A past infection with hepatitis A can give a false-positive for a current infection.
+A past infection with hepatitis A can give a false-positive result.
+This means it

 How do I get ready for this test?